pefreeman/36-290/PROJECT_DATASETS/README.md

 18 Sep 2019: Added QUASAR_REDSHIFT dataset.

 14 Jul 2020: Moved the 2019 project datasets to EXAMPLE_DATASETS.
 New project
-datasets will be added over time.
+datasets for Fall 2020 will be added over time.

 26 Aug 2020: Added SPIDERS_MASS and ROSAT_CLASSIFY datasets.

 27 Aug 2020: Added GOODS-N_MASS dataset.

+27 Jul 2021: Moved the 2020 project datasets to EXAMPLE_DATASETS.
+New project
+datasets for Fall 2021 will be added over time.